kevinstsauveur/kevin.st-sauveur.net/content/posts/encrypt-everything-to-what-extent.md

 This is exactly how encryption ransomware works.
 Your data is locked away where you can't access it in the hopes that it's valuable enough to you to pay for the decryption key.
 And yes, this is a growing trend.
 [According to Palo Alto](https://unit42.paloaltonetworks.com/ransomware-threat-report-highlights/), the average ransom paid by victim organizations in Europe, the U.S. and Canada has nearly tripled from $115,123 in 2019 to $312,493 in 2020.

-The paradox is that data loss impacts more people than data theft, which is why sometimes fail safe is more suitable than fail secure
+The paradox is that data loss impacts more people than data theft, which is why sometimes fail safe is more suitable than fail secure.

 ## End word